 So in life, it isn’t our things or even our people that give us the most fulfillment.
 It’s what we do with them.

 It’s not the pile of burning logs; it’s the energy at the late-night bonfire.
-It’s not the tent under the stars; it’s the camaraderie of adventure that we’ll carry with us to the grave.
+It’s not the tent under the stars; it’s the sense of adventure and camaraderie we’ll carry to the grave.
 It’s the richness of our experience that matters.

 We’re in an epidemic of loneliness, and the solution isn’t technology.
-The good news is that we’re literally born to make connections; the problem is that we live in a world engineered to drive us apart.
+The good news is that we’re born to make connections.
+The problem is that we live in a world that drives us apart.
 And while the burden of loneliness isn’t equal, the path toward a better future is clear.